HieuPhamUTE/Heatmap_Badminton/README.md

 - A heatmap is generated using `matplotlib` or `seaborn` to visualize activity concentration on the court.

-Link google drive: https://drive.google.com/drive/folders/1OWAimqgZIYqXtVB1WKkkcZeeN9a2r2Ek?usp=sharing
+Link google drive: https://drive.google.com/drive/folders/1OWAimqgZIYqXtVB1WKkkcZeeN9a2r2Ek?usp=sharing (It includes Video detection, video demo and model of training